Connect with others who understand.

 Written by Joan Grossman

-You may know Botox as the go-to cosmetic treatment for smoothing out wrinkles, but did you also know it can provide relief for some people living with multiple sclerosis (MS)?
+You may be familiar with Botox as a go-to cosmetic treatment for smoothing out wrinkles, but did you also know it can provide relief for some people living with multiple sclerosis (MS)?

-Many MyMSTeam members have tried botulinum toxin treatments and have written about their experiences.
+Some MyMSTeam members who’ve tried botulinum toxin treatments have discussed their experiences.
 “Well, here we go yet again.
 It’s time for my Botox treatment.
 I never knew that Botox was for things other than getting rid of crow’s feet,” wrote one member.

-In MS, the immune system malfunctions and attacks the nerve fibers in the central nervous system.
-Botulinum toxin injections are sometimes used to treat symptoms of MS such as spasticity (muscle stiffness or tightness), problems with mobility, bladder control, migraine headaches, and vocal cord problems.
+In MS, the immune system malfunctions and attacks the nerve fibers in the central nervous system (CNS).
+Botox injections are sometimes used to treat symptoms such as spasticity (muscle stiffness or tightness), problems with mobility, bladder control, migraine headaches, and vocal cord problems.
 Botox can help relax involuntary muscle contractions caused by nerve damage.

-Continue reading to learn about some ways therapies like Botox, Dysport, or Xeomin could ease MS symptoms.
-If you think botulinum toxin treatment might be helpful for your MS symptoms, talk to your neurologist.
+Continue reading to learn how therapies like Botox, Dysport, or Xeomin may relieve some MS symptoms.
+If you think botulinum toxin treatment might help manage your MS symptoms, talk to your neurologist (a doctor who diagnoses and treats CNS disorders).

 1. Botulinum Toxin Could Calm an Overactive Bladder

-As cited in the journal Neurology, one study of 144 participants with MS found that onabotulinumtoxin A significantly reduced bladder dysfunction.
-More than half of the participants experienced a 100 percent reduction in urinary incontinence after six weeks.
+As cited in the journal Neurology, a study of 144 participants with MS found that onabotulinumtoxin A significantly reduced bladder dysfunction.
+More than half the participants had a 100 percent reduction in urinary incontinence after six weeks.

-“Botox has been a life changer for me.
-No more leaks or wet seats,” a MyMSTeam member wrote.
+As some MyMSTeam members have shared, these treatments can help improve quality of life for some people.
+“Botox has been a life changer for me — no more leaks or wet seats,” a member wrote.
 Another member said, “I’ve gotten my second Botox to my bladder and must say it’s definitely an improvement.”

 2. Botulinum Toxin Might Improve Mobility and Painful Muscle Spasms